ryantd42/NY-Legislative-Git/2023/A2958C-2023/bill.md

-  once and referred to the Committee on  Ways  and  Means  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  -- again reported from said committee with amend- ments, ordered reprinted as amended and recommitted to said committee
+  once and referred to the Committee on  Ways  and  Means  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  -- again reported from said committee with amend- ments, ordered reprinted as amended and recommitted to said  committee --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the tax law, in relation  to  providing  a  payroll  tax credit  for compensation of journalists; and to provide for the repeal